Variability of echo state network prediction horizon for partially observed dynamical systems: Comparison Measures

 \section{Comparison Measures}

 We use a variety of different quantities to quantify how well the ESN may capture the dynamics of a system.
 This section defines the various metrics used to compare the ESN predictions with the simulations of the system (using Runge-Kutta time discretization of the ODE) or with experimental data.
-These metrics are: prediction horizon; maximal Lyapunov exponent; 0-1 test for chaos; sample entropy; kernel density estimation.
+These metrics are: prediction horizon; maximal Lyapunov exponent; asymptotic growth rate used in the 0-1 test for chaos; sample entropy; kernel density estimation.